opsi-org/opsi-webgui/CONTRIBUTING.md

    relevant issues.
 4. Push your branch to the remote repository.
 5. Create a merge request to propose your changes for review.
 6. Discuss and iterate on your code changes through comments on the merge request.
+7. Make sure at least one commit message has the `[pub]` prefix to be used in the changelog.
+8. Once the changes are approved,
+   a. use buildDist in vscode-bottom-bar to build the opsi-webgui.zip.
+Use it for the main test system to check if everything is working as expected.
+Notify colleagues to check the changes.
-7. Once the changes are approved, they will be merged into the `main` branch.
+   b. they will be merged into the `main` branch
+9. Optionally, recommended: create a release / tag using opsi-dev-tools/opsi-dev-cli (This will create a new tag and update the version in the necessary files)

 ## Release